-Note: The Academic Regulations for the RMC of Canada's Undergraduate Programme were amended effective 1 September 2003.
-The following Academic Regulations were in effect prior to 1 September 2003 and continue to apply to students who graduated from the RMC of Canada under the ROTP, RETP and UTPNCM programmes until officially amended or rescinded.
+Note: The Academic Regulations for RMC's Undergraduate Programme were amended effective 1 September 2003.
+The following Academic Regulations were in effect prior to 1 September 2003 and continue to apply to students who graduated from RMC under the ROTP, RETP and UTPNCM programmes until officially amended or rescinded.

-- 29. To be granted pass standing a cadet must: - a. achieve a satisfactory standard in Physical Education and in Military Training; - b. achieve a satisfactory standard in Second Language Training; and - c. obtain a favourable report in Officer-Like Qualities. - 46.
-A cadet who, in the opinion of the staff, fails to develop the necessary officer-like qualities will, on the approval of the Commandant for such action, be required to withdraw.
+29. To be granted pass standing a cadet must:

+- a. achieve a satisfactory standard in Physical Education and in Military Training; - b. achieve a satisfactory standard in Second Language Training; and - c. obtain a favourable report in Officer-Like Qualities.

+46. A cadet who, in the opinion of the staff, fails to develop the necessary officer-like qualities will, on the approval of the Commandant for such action, be required to withdraw.